 If your houseplant is showing signs of root rot, don’t water at the time.

-Instead, gently tip it out of its pot and examine the roots carefully.
+Instead, gently tip it out of its pot that should have drainage hole and examine the root ball carefully.

 While you have the new plant out of the pot, cut back any infected portions of the root or stem at the base of the plant.